ClimateImpactLab/impactlab-tools/README.rst

 Requirements
 ------------

-This package requires python version 2.7 or python 3 (3.4 or higher).
+This package requires Python 3.
 Installing with pip will ensure all dependencies are installed correctly.